Saurabh140504/Dataco-supply-chain-analytics/README.md

 ### Page 3 — Financial Impact: Profitability & Cancellations
 <img width="1325" height="742" alt="Screenshot 2026-09-13 194127" src="https://github.com/user-attachments/assets/7e478190-51a9-41b9-b34d-27249120c0b1" />

 The scatter chart shows exactly what the numbers predicted: sales volume climbs steadily to the right, but profit margin stays clustered in roughly the same 0.05–0.15 band regardless of how much a category sells — bigger doesn't mean more profitable here.
-The department bar chart shows a clear gap between Fitness at the top (~0.115) and Book Shop at the bottom (~0.07), a difference invisible unless margin is checked directly.
+The department bar chart shows a clear gap between Fitness at the top (0.115) and Book Shop at the bottom (0.07) ,a difference invisible unless margin is checked directly.
 Fishing also leads in cancelled sales value (~$130K), consistent with it being the top-selling category overall — bigger categories naturally cancel more in raw dollars.
 The cancellation trend chart shows a clean, steadily climbing cumulative total reaching $0.74M by Jan 2018, with no sign of acceleration or improvement along the way.

 ---